 Collagen is great for your skin as it increases the elasticity of that organ – meaning fewer wrinkles and more supple skin.
 It also strengthens fingernails and can make your hair healthier.3

 7. Aids Digestion

-It’s also why I included broth as the “B” in my redone real food BRATY diet for feeding victims of tummy bugs.
+It’s also why I included broth as the “B” in my redone BRATY diet for kids for feeding victims of tummy bugs.

 8. Battles Stress?
 Improves Sleep?